Türkçe Sayfa için Tıklayınız

 The congress will feature keynote addresses from renowned experts Thierry de Duve, Jacob Lund, Alan Wenham Prosser, and Eray Çaylı.
 It will foster a global dialogue among researchers from diverse fields and backgrounds.

-We invite papers that address (but are not limited to) the following subtopics:
+We invite you to send papers on subtopics that include but are not limited to:

 • Foundations and Frameworks: Defining historicity and contemporaneity; theories of historical consciousness; aesthetics and the historical imagination.